bagerard/graphviz-dot-hooks/README.md

 ## Installation

-Whether you use it as a cli or through [pre-commit hook](https://pre-commit.com/), this tool requires [graphviz](https://www.graphviz.org/) to be installed
+This tool requires the system package [graphviz](https://www.graphviz.org/) to be installed.

-Thus, if you are on Debian, that is:
+If you are on Debian, that is:

     sudo apt install graphviz

 ## Rationale

-    Linters are cool but auto-generated documentation are even cooler
+    Main goal of this was to auto-generate PNG files out of .dot files so that we have both version in repositories and we are sure that both version match and that developers don't forget to render the PNG's.

-## CLI Usage
+## Hooks available

-### check-dot
+### `check-dot`
 Verify the syntax of .dot files:

-    check-dot your-dot-file1.dot your-dot-file2.dot

-### render-dot
+### `render-dot`
 Render .dot files to png.
 This command can work in 2 ways

-    # will (re)generate 2 png files, simply appending .png to the source files
-    render-dot your-dot-file1.dot your-dot-file2.dot

-    # will (re)generate 2 png files at custom locations
-    render-dot your-dot-file1.dot your-dot-file2.dot --only your-dot-file1.dot:other_location.png,your-dot-file2.dot:other_location2.png
+  - Called without argument, it will render the .png next to the .dot files (simply appending ".png" to the .dot file path)
+  - `--only src1,src2` can be used to select the files to be rendered
+  - `--only src1:target1,src2:target2` can be used to specify custom locations for the PNG (specified per .dot source)

 ## Pre-commit integration